Canonical hours: West Syriac Rite

 The Midnight prayer (Matins) consists of three qawme or "watches" (literally "standings").
 As in other traditional rites, the ecclesiastical day begins in the evening at sunset with Vespers (Ramsho).
 Today, even in monasteries, the services are grouped together: Vespers and Compline are said together; Matins and Prime are said together; and the Third, Sixth and Ninth Hours are said together; resulting in three times of prayer each day.

-The Syriac Orthodox Book of Hours is called the Shehimo, "simple prayer."
+The Syriac Orthodox Book of Hours is called the Shehimo, "simple prayer".
 The Shehimo has offices for the canonical hours for each day of the week.
 Each canonical office begins and ends with a qawmo, a set of prayers that includes the Lord's Prayer.
 At the end of the office, the Nicene Creed is recited.
 The great part of the office consists of lengthy liturgical poems composed for the purpose, similar to the Byzantine odes.

+In the Maronite eparchies of the United States, the breviary commonly used is called the ‘’Prayer of the Faithful’’.
+This is a three-volume set that is divided up by the liturgical year: Vol. I for the Sundays of the Church, Seasons of Announcement and Birth of Our Lord, Epiphany, and Three Weeks of Commemoration; Vol. II for Great Lent and Eastertide; Vol. III for Pentecost through Season of the Holy Cross.
+This edition is rather simplified, containing only the offices of Ramsho, Sootoro, and Safro.